LuisPeMoraRod/Datos2.Tarea4.Api/README.md

 # Backend

 Api for the users CRUD application.
+It was built using Node and Express, and connects to a dababase in Mongo.
 Download image from DockerHub by hitting:

 ### `docker pull luispedromorales/users-crud-api`